 Next lesson: How to read graphs

 To give you an example, if you see complicated unit names that are used in charts, be sure they are in no way important.
-What really matters is that are able to read the charts and that you can find the right answer or solution to the question.
+What really matters is that you are able to read the charts and that you can find the right answer or solution to the question.
 But often, test-takers will be intimidated by some unknown terms and consequently say:

 “OMG, I have no idea what that expression or word means.
-And therefore I won’t be able to comprehend the passage.”
+And therefore, I won’t be able to comprehend the passage.”

 Well, here is some great news: Not one of the GED test-takers knows what those expressions or that word mean unless they are scientists working specifically in that domain.

-So probably you, like the other students, don’t know what that particular unit of measure is and you really shouldn’t be intimidated by that word or those terms.
+So probably you, like the other students, don’t know what that particular unit of measure is, and you really shouldn’t be intimidated by that word or those terms.
 If you come across an unfamiliar expression or term, you might as well get all excited because you’ll know that the question will be easy to answer and that it will be easy for you to spot that term or word in the table or chart.

 Let’s take a look at the following question: